 - Partnerships and collaborations with museums, historical societies, and preservation organizations that share these goals

-The Classical Institute’s Gulf South Field Survey Project began in 2011 and, to date, has included sites in New Orleans and St. Francisville, Louisiana; Natchez, Mississippi; and Huntsville, Alabama.
-In 2015, the CIS is expanding its area to document decorative arts in Columbus, MS. Over 2000 important pre-Civil War objects have been recorded to date.
+The Classical Institute’s Gulf South Field Survey Project began in 2011 and, to date, has included sites in New Orleans and St. Francisville, Louisiana; Natchez and Columbus, Mississippi; and Huntsville, Alabama.
+Over 2000 important pre-Civil War objects have been recorded to date.
 Our partner organizations include The Historic New Orleans Collection, the Louisiana State Museum, the New Orleans Museum of Art, the Louisiana State University Museum, and the Historic Natchez Foundation.
 The ClS's Gulf South Decorative & Fine Arts Database is available through the LOUISiana Digital Library.
 The impact of Classical Institute’s initiatives has been reported in The Magazine Antiques (March-April 2014), the Baton Rouge Advocate, and the New Orleans Advocate (March 30, 2014).

 The Classical Institute is assisted in its endeavors by an Advisory Council that includes colleagues at The Metropolitan Museum of Art, the Museum of Early Southern Decorative Arts, the Decorative Arts Trust, and the Winterthur Program in American Culture.